tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 | Camera                 | `/sensing/{camera_name}/image`<br>(`sensor_msgs::Image`)   | Image data captured by Camera comes from Sensing stack.
 CameraInfo contains intrinsic parameters for the image.                                                              |
 | Map                    | `/map/vector_map`<br>(`autoware_lanelet2_msgs::MapBin`)    | This is Map data in lanelet2 format.
 Map stack has utility packages for processing map data.                                                                                 |
 | Drive Route (optional) | `/planning/route`<br>(`autoware_planning_msgs::Route`)     | This is route information for reaching  a destination.
 In Perception stack, it is used for detecting the traffic lights associated with route information.                   |

+Any other sensor output, for example radars, may be added as input to Perception in the future.

 ## Output